prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HTTP scheme to use for scraping.
+<p>scheme defines the HTTP scheme to use for scraping.
 <code>http</code> and <code>https</code> are the expected values unless you rewrite the <code>__scheme__</code> label via relabeling.
 If empty, Prometheus uses the default value <code>http</code>.</p>
 </td>